 - Chop the green onion into small pieces and beat the egg.

-- If you are using frozen rice, warm up in a microwave.
+- If you are using rice from the freezer, warm it up in the microwave.

-- Heat the wok over medium high heat.
-When it’s getting hot, add the oil.
-When you see white smoke coming off from the wok, add the egg in the wok.
+- Heat the wok over medium-high heat.
+When it’s getting hot, add 2 Tbsp oil.
+When you see white smoke coming off from the wok, add the beaten egg to the wok.
 The egg will not stick to the pan as long as you put enough oil.

 - Quickly mix it with spatula and when it’s 80% cooked, take it out and put on a plate.

-- Keep wok on medium high heat and add the sesame oil.
+- Keep wok on medium-high heat and add 1 Tbsp sesame oil.

 - Add the green onions and stir fry until nicely coated with oil.

 - Add the rice and break the chunk of rice.
 Toss the wok (which is why you don’t want to put too much rice) so the rice will fry out and mix well together.

 - When rice is coated with oil, add the shredded salmon and toss the wok again.

 - Add the egg back into the wok and break it into small pieces.